 The Field Assessment Method is most commonly used by livestock farmers and is described in this section.
-If you wish to use the Measurement Method it is described in Section 1: Principles of nutrient management and fertiliser use.
+If you wish to use the Measurement Method, it is described in Section 1: Principles of nutrient management and fertiliser use, with further detail provided in Section 4: Arable crops.